Researchnix/HackThe6ix/README.md

 # HackThe6ix
-# Traffic Simulation for optimization of traffic light synchronization.
+# Traffic simulation for optimization of traffic light synchronization.
 Collaborative repo for the hackthe6ix hackathon